Thomas Aquinas College: Student life

-Unmarried students are housed on campus in six dormitories.
-Married students may live off-campus.
+Unmarried students live on campus in single-sex dormitories.
 Men's and women's residence halls are off-limits to members of the opposite sex.
+Kitchenettes and laundry facilities are available in each dorm.
+Campus dress is more formal than at most colleges.

-The possession or use of alcohol or illegal drugs on campus or in the dormitories is prohibited and may entail expulsion from the college.
+The possession or use of alcohol or illegal drugs on campus is prohibited and may entail expulsion from the college.